South Asian Heritage Month: 12 books to add to your to-read pile

-From Bangladesh to Pakistan, India to Sri Lanka, here are nine brilliant books by British South Asian authors, and writers with roots in South Asia and connections to the UK.
+From Bangladesh to Pakistan, India to Sri Lanka, here are twelve brilliant books by British South Asian authors, and writers with roots in South Asia and connections to the UK.
 Add them to your to-read list for South Asian Heritage Month and beyond. . .

 In the Light of What We Know